-As a medical oncologist at New Jersey’s only NCI-designated Comprehensive Cancer Center, I provide care to patients with all stages of breast cancer and prostate cancer -the most common cancers diagnosed in women and men (after lung cancer) respectively.
+As a medical oncologist at New Jersey’s only NCI-designated Comprehensive Cancer Center, I provide care to patients with all stages of breast cancer—the most common cancer diagnosed in women.
 Cancer is a scary diagnosis for any person, irrespective of age or ethnicity.
 It is a multi-faceted disease and hence, the treatment should be personalized for every patient based on their tumor’s characteristics.
 With the advent of precision medicine, the wide array of novel therapies and the availability of next generation sequencing of tumor cells, the treatment of cancer has undergone significant improvements in the past decade.
 In collaboration with pathologists, surgeons, radiologist, radiation oncologists and nurses, I hope to provide my patients with the most advanced treatment options including precision medicine, immunotherapy and clinical trials in a compassionate and welcoming environment.
 I feel it is very important to also understand the individual needs of the patient beyond their disease and employ the philosophy of treating the “whole patient” and not just their cancer.

 In addition to clinical care, I also conduct clinical trials and I am excited to be part of a team that develops and provides cutting-edge therapies for our patients.

 Dr. George sees patients at both Rutgers Cancer Institute and Robert Wood Johnson University Hospital Somerset.